language en

 IRI: https://meta.linked.archi/eaonapage/onto#Amendment

-A governance activity where an approved architecture artifact is modified to reflect changed requirements, new constraints, or lessons learned during implementation.
+A governance activity where an approved architecture artifact is modified to reflect changed requirements or new constraints.

 has super-classes